Medically reviewed by Drugs.com. Last updated on Jun 1, 2022.

 Nervous System/Psychiatric – coma, stupor, delirium, hypokinesia, hypertonia, delusions, aggressive behavior, paranoid reaction, manic reaction, involuntary muscle contractions, gait abnormalities, paresthesia, EEG changes, and tremor.
 Abrupt discontinuation may also precipitate delirium, agitation, delusions, hallucinations, paranoid reaction, stupor, anxiety, depression and slurred speech;

-Cardiovascular - cardiac arrest, arrhythmias including malignant arrhythmias, hypotension, and tachycardia;
+Cardiovascular – cardiac arrest, arrhythmias including malignant arrhythmias, hypotension and

 Respiratory – acute respiratory failure, pulmonary edema, and tachypnea;

 Hematologic – leukocytosis, agranulocytosis;